Finance

 • Communicate vision with clarity: Articulate the story behind the idealistic goals and realistic constraints.
 Leadership should be able to see how both perspectives are essential to future growth.

 • Highlight financial math and projections: Break down the math for both budgets.
 Show the potential returns from idealistic investments and emphasize the stability measures from the realistic plan.
-These details can build confidence in the AOP by giving concrete proof of its financial prudence.
+These details can build confidence in the Annual Operating Planning by giving concrete proof of its financial prudence.

 • Illustrate agility: Emphasize that using both budgets enables the organization to pivot as market conditions change.
 This flexibility helps leadership understand that the AOP is not a rigid document but a living, adaptive strategy.